pranav-P92/AWS-SAA/README.md

 - Failover → Switch to Backup if main fails
 - Geolocation → routes traffic based on user’s location
   - example: India user -> India server
-- Multi-value → Returns multiple IPs
+- Multi-value → Returns multiple healthy IPs in response to a DNS query.
     - client picks one.
 - Geo-proximity -> ability to shift more traffic to resources based on the defined bias.
 - IP based routing -> routing is based on client's IP address.